-I felt a level of anxiety, emotional lock down and coolness when I first arrived at my parents summer home.
+I felt a level of anxiety, emotional lockdown, and coolness when I first arrived at my parent’s summer home.
 Two adjacent houses in a lovely New England town.
 I am in one house with my partner and a good friend of mine and his boyfriend.
-My parents and sister are in the other house.
+My parents and sister are at the other house.

-As an adult my relationship with our summer home evolved.
+As an adult, my relationship with our summer home evolved.
 I came to the house with my wife, which later included my son.
 Usually for no more than a week each summer.
-These trips were busy with flurry of activities and seemed to go by quickly.
-My extended family, brothers and sisters, sister-in-laws, nieces and nephews would all come for a week together and the house would be filled with a non-stop energy and chaos.
+These trips were busy with a flurry of activities and seemed to go by quickly.
+My extended family, brothers and sisters, two sisters-in-law, nieces and nephews would all come for a week together and the house would be filled with a non-stop energy and chaos.
 I liked those visits but also felt our little group was separate from the rest of the vacationing crowd.

-Now I am back for a week with my partner, and my friends, four gay men in a straight resort town with my elder parents and sister staying in the next house.
+Now I am back for a week with my partner and my friends.
+We are four gay men in a straight resort town with my elder parents and sister staying in the next house.
 It is an interesting mashup but one that gets better with each passing day.